The Course Creator Opportunity in 2023

 How do I create my own course?
 9 key steps

-Because of the great tools and platforms that are now available at relatively low cost (more on those shortly), building online courses has become relatively easy.
+Because of the great tools and platforms that are now available at relatively low cost (more on those shortly), figuring out how to create online courses has become relatively easy.
 It doesn’t take all that much, for example, to capture some video and string it together into lessons in an online course platform.

 The problem is that this has gotten a little too easy to do.
 As a result, most course creators aren’t very strategic about the process and wind up with a course that doesn’t sell.
 Here are nine steps to overcome that problem and create successful online courses.